-During that time we have spent £10,750 to become part of the Morpeth and Ponteland School Sports Partnership, which provides us with 5 hours of expert-led curriculum PE, 1 after school club and 1 lunch time club per week as well as access to sports competitions, sports festivals and sports CPD which is open to all of our teaching staff (including trainee and associate staff) throughout the year.
+During that time we have spent £10,550 to become part of the Morpeth and Ponteland School Sports Partnership, which provides us with 5 hours of expert-led curriculum PE, one after school club and one lunch time club per week as well as access to sports competitions, sports festivals and sports CPD which is open to all of our teaching staff (including trainee and associate staff) throughout the year.

 - Swimming for 55 Year 3 and 60 Year 4 pupils (1 term each) (£500)

 Curriculum PE Sessions:

 Children attend sessions of 1 hour in length, in their class group (usually around 30 pupils).
 The lesson is led by our Specialist PE teacher, Miss Simpson, and supported by the class teacher and usually a TA or LSA.
 This ensures high quality teaching through well planned and well-resourced lessons; the supernumerary position of the specialist teacher means that she is free to set up ready for the lesson without the pressures of a class to administrate.
 The specialist teacher is also able to leave the class teacher with ideas and strategies to best extend the children’s skills in their second weekly PE lesson, which is generally a further hour.

-As a result of this, standards in PE have significantly increased and children’s and teachers’ confidence has increased too.
+As a result of this, standards in PE have remained high and children’s and teachers’ confidence is also buoyant.
 Children are able to identify their progress for themselves, and the difference in attainment from Reception age to Year 4 is clear.
 This has been evidenced by Year 4 teams performing well in a number of competitions with children from other schools this year, including the Athletics team, who won Gold at the School Games in June 2019.

 Extra-curricular sport involvement: